BawdyAnarchist/quBSD/Future_Development.md

 https://www.reddit.com/r/freebsd/comments/15nlrp6/hardened_freebsd_30_released/

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

-### FAILURES - DO NOT TRY AGAIN

-PUT XORG and i3 in a jail
-  - Sounds nice, but after you launch X11, you're permanently in the jail.

 ### GENERIC SHELL LIBRARY FUNCTIONS